Applying for reasonable adjustments

 Access to Work scheme

 While you can discuss and agree reasonable adjustments with your employer, you may find these are not enough to remove the barriers you face.
-You may also need specialist equipment and support which can be funded through the Government's Access to Work (AtW) scheme.
+You may also need specialist equipment and support which can be funded through the Government's Access to Work scheme.

+The Access to Work scheme can support you to stay in work by giving you practical and financial help.
 An Access to Work grant can pay for practical support to help you:

 - start working